-The Secret Of The Strange Whistling Language Of Turkey Huffington Post - August 19, 2015
+Video: The Secret Of The Strange Whistling Language Of Turkey Huffington Post - August 19, 2015

 It's called the "bird language" because it sounds, well, like the whistle of birds.
 But make no mistake about it: the whistling language used by villagers in one part of Turkey is a very real and complex human language.
 While the people of Kuskoy -- aka "Bird Village" -- speak Turkish up close, they switch to whistling to communicate over the vast distances of their community.
 If you look at the topography, it is clear how handy whistled communication is.
 You can't articulate as loud as you can whistle, so whistled language can be heard kilometers away across steep canyons and high mountains.
 The whistling is based on Turkish, with each sound representing a syllable.

 Bizarre ‘Bird Village' in Turkey features people who whistle to each other National Monitor - August 18, 2015